ocaml/opam/doc/pages/Manual.md

       package is explicitly installed with `--with-test`)
     * likewise, `with-doc` dependencies are only required when building the package documentation
-    * likewise, `with-tools` dependencies are only required for a developer tool
+    * likewise, `with-dev-setup` dependencies are only required for a developer tool

 - <a id="opamfield-depopts">
   `depopts: [ <pkgname> { <filtered-package-formula> } ... ]`</a>: